 I am an organisational psychologist registered with the Health Professions Council of South Africa.
 I run a Cape Town based practice offering coaching; counseling; conflict mediation and group facilitation.
 Supervision is central to my work and I have been running career and practice development processes since 2010 (The Practice Diaries).

 I began my working life lecturing at the University of KwaZulu-Natal and subsequently relocated to the University of Cape Town where I taught in the Department of Organisational Psychology for many years.
 My academic areas included counseling; vocational development; conflict mediation; workplace justice and process facilitation.
 I also supervised psychology internships and held a student counselor portfolio.
-I am still involved in academia having served on the advisory board of the Department of Industrial Psychology, University of the Western Cape and teaching at the University of Cape Town.
+I have remained involved in academia and served on the advisory board of the Department of Industrial Psychology, University of the Western Cape and taught at the University of Cape Town.
 I also served as a commissioner at The Commission for Conciliation, Mediation and Arbitration from 2011-2019.

 My work is informed by narrative ideas and practices.
 I first became interested in a narrative perspective when I embarked on a doctoral thesis that explored the life stories of activists from the South African liberation movement.
-This research extended my vision beyond Organisational Psychology to embrace a more social psychological understanding of human experience and behaviour.
+This research extended my vision beyond organisational psychology to embrace a more social psychological understanding of human experience and behaviour.
 On completion of my doctorate I sought opportunities to translate this theoretical perspective into my work with people and organisations.
 This led me to the field of narrative therapy.
 I have trained in this approach and have integrated it in my practice.